Parent education requirements during COVID-19

 Each parent must pay $80 to the provider in advance.
-The same fee applies if you participate via DVD or the online program.
-If you can’t afford the $80 fee, you may be eligible to pay a reduced fee of $5 to the provider.
-You must submit an Affidavit of indigency and Request for Waiver, Substitution or State Payment of Fees and Costs to the court.
+You have to pay the same fee if you participate via DVD or the online program.
+If you can’t afford the $80 fee, you may be eligible to pay a reduced fee of $5 instead.
+You must fill out an Affidavit of indigency and Request for Waiver, Substitution or State Payment of Fees and Costs and give it to the court.
 If the court accepts the waiver, you must give a copy of the approved waiver to the Parent Education provider.

-After you register, complete and file the Affidavit confirming registration at a parent education program (CJD-51).
+After you register for a program, complete and file the Affidavit confirming registration at a parent education program (CJD-51).
 After you complete the program, you’ll receive a Certificate of Attendance.
 You must file this certificate with the court no later than 30 days after completing the program.

 Getting excused from parent education

 If you have a very good reason, you may be able to get excused from attending parent education.
 To request a judge's permission to not attend, file a Motion to waive attendance at parent education program.

 The motion must include the reason you think you can't attend a Parent Education Program.
 Acceptable reasons may be: